luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ![Design System](https://user-images.githubusercontent.com/349454/193666730-7ae2c95f-7e06-4551-a414-815058ff68f2.png)

-### Low and High Fidelity Wireframes
+### Low and High-Fidelity Wireframes

-As wireframes and prototypes were created and validated with users, design was iterated and improved upon.
+As wireframes and prototypes were created and validated with users, the design was iterated and improved upon.

 This is some of the initial critical feedback we received.